capriosa/graphify/README.md

 Have fun!

-The demo app uses a simple GraphCMS content modell.
+The demo app uses a simple GraphCMS content model.